Unboxed-Software/solana-course/content/compressed-nfts.md

 })
 ```

-### Create Merkle Tree Account
+### Create Merkle tree Account

 Now we start to deviate from the process you would use when creating traditional NFTs.
-The onchain storage mechanism you use for state compression is an account representing a concurrent merkle tree.
-This merkle tree account belongs to the SPL State Compression program.
-Before you can do anything related to cNFTs, you need to create an empty merkle tree account with the appropriate size.
+The onchain storage mechanism you use for state compression is an account representing a concurrent Merkle tree.
+This Merkle tree account belongs to the SPL State Compression program.
+Before you can do anything related to cNFTs, you need to create an empty Merkle tree account with the appropriate size.

 The variables impacting the size of the account are: